ahmadalli/OneLiners/README.md

 # JavaScript

-## Scrool to The Buttom of Lazy Loaded Page
+## Scroll to The End of a Lazy Loaded Page

 ```js
 function scrollToBottom() {